a18499/DockerPratice/README.md

 # DockerPratice
-This repo used to intergrate with jenkins
+This repo used to Demo a django website with DockerCompose
-This is Test
-This is Test 6